Franck115/NTM-Assembly/README.md

 contigs.phylip:a matrix of the Mash distances between all contigs in PHYLIP format

 contigs.newick: a [FastME](https://academic.oup.com/mbe/article/32/10/2798/1212138) tree of the contigs built from the distance matrix.
 This can be visualised in a phylogenetic tree viewer such as [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) or [Dendroscope](http://dendroscope.org/)
+This is done inorder to inspect and decides on which clusters are good or bad. the bad clusters should be removed or renamed.

 # Step 3
 inspect the cluster to decide which are good,rename or delete the bad clusters, and reconcile the good clusters